So You Have To Give A Speech? Here’s How To Ace It

-Make your notes big enough to read at a glance and try listing three things in a row.
+Your notes should be big enough to read at a glance and try listing three things in a row.
 Write the words in block capitals and different colours so you’re given an instant memory trigger.
-Practise with the same notes you’re going to use on the day so you’re familiar with them.
+Practise your speech with the same notes you’re going to use on the day so you’re familiar with them.
 Don’t be afraid of repeating your key point several times – people will remember the stuff you repeat.
 Just don’t go overboard or you’ll look like an idiot.

 Rehearse, Rehearse, Rehearse

 Think you’re slick?
 Rehearse it again – at least six times.
 Reality could always do with a polish.
 When you think that you’ve got your speech completely nailed, tape yourself as you perform it to a friend, then play it back a few times to see where the problem areas are.

 Keep It Short & Sweet